influxdata/telegraf/plugins/inputs/kapacitor/README.md

 # Kapacitor Plugin

-The Kapacitor plugin will collect metrics from the given Kapacitor instances.
+The Kapacitor plugin collects metrics from the given Kapacitor instances.

 ### Configuration: